About this guide

 This site lists and describes the primary source collections to which the Cornell University Library provides access to online.
-It's a site to browse for appropriate online collections of full text historical primary sources to search, not to research a specific topic.
+It's a site to browse for appropriate online collections of full text historical primary sources to search, not to begin researching a specific topic.

-This guide's focus is on online collections.
-Techniques for finding primary sources in print or in archives are detailed below.
+This guide's focus is on online collections, but a few techniques for finding primary sources in print or in archives are detailed below.

-Lots of historical primary sources are published as books.
+Many primary sources are published as critical editions and/or translations in books.

-2. Search for a topic in the Library Catalog then limit by publication year using the option to the left of a search results:
+- Search for a topic in the catalog then limit by publication year using the publication year facet.

-Beware: The date of publication of a book is not always an indication of whether something is a primary source.
+Caveats: The date of publication of a book is not always an indication of whether something is a primary source.
 A modern, critical edition of a published primary source will have a recent date of publication.
-Use Ask a Librarian if you need advice.